 We have five primary outcomes for the study.
 Employment is a binary measure indicating that the individual spent more than 10 hours in the prior week in paid work or as the primary operator of a micro-enterprise.
-Productive Hours is the number of hours in the prior week spent in off-farm paid work or in micro-entrepreneurship.
+Productive Hours is the number of hours in the prior week spent in offfarm paid work or in micro-entrepreneurship.
 Both measures exclude own-farm agricultural work.
 Monthly income is the total amount earned over the prior month, including enterprise revenue.
 Productive asset stocks and household consumption per adult equivalent round out the primary outcomes.

 Our secondary outcomes are divided into three groups.
 Additional measures of beneficiary welfare are subjective well-being and mental health, as well as the personal consumption of the beneficiary.
 Household wealth is measured using net non-land wealth, livestock wealth, and the stocks of savings and debt.
 Cognitive and skills dimensions are measured using Locus of Control, the Big Five index, as well as measures of the aspirations, business knowledge, and business attitudes of the beneficiary.
-All monetary outcomes, both primary and secondary, are winsorized at 1% and 99% and measured in inverse hyperbolic sine (so that marginal effects can be interpreted as percent changes).

-a larger than expected share of costs in the early years of the HD budget being spent on curriculum development and implementer training.
+Following our pre-analysis plan (AEARCTR-0004388), all monetary outcomes, both primary and secondary, are winsorized at 1% and 99% and measured in inverse hyperbolic sine (so that marginal effects can be interpreted as approximate percent changes).14 costing revealed a larger than expected share of costs in the early years of the HD budget being spent on curriculum development and implementer training.
 Because these costs are amortized over beneficiaries for the full five years of the program, they pushed down the spend per beneficiary in this early year of the study.